 - I got my first working camera when I was 16.
 My next camera when I was 18.
 All cheapies, but I gravitated towards cameras and loved going around shooting everything.

 - My teen years were rough.
-Arrested four times, jailed for three days on one of those, paroled another, kicked out of high school and overall dark years for me.
+Arrested four times, jailed for three days on one of those, paroled another, kicked out of high school.....an overall dark period for me.

 - I graduated grade 12, after going back.
+Grade 12 2.0.
 Started college in a bird course that had photography and a darkroom.
 I was hooked from that point on.

 - Dropped out of college to attend another college in a legit photography course.
 Dropped out of it.